 We have currently scheduled our first face-to-face meeting on September 27th and plan to meet at the Best Western Plus in Waterville, Maine.
 We also plan to meet on October 23rd with our Training the Trainer Complex Reasoning cohort and focus our discussions on how to build instructional expertise among all teachers/learning facilitators.
 This year we will follow-up with online communication forums and additional live sessions as determined by the group.

 If we receive a strong interest in our Leadership Academy, we will consider splitting up into two different groups and identify additional days and regional locations.
 So, please be prepared to register as soon as registration opens on August 13th.

 Maine Cohort for Customized Learning Summits & Think Tanks

 Our summit format provides participants an opportunity to share and collaborate in an effort to problem solve and create new methods and action steps that help address our largest implementation challenges.

-Think Tank: Communicating with All Stakeholders: TBD Brochure & Registration Link @ Best Western Plus, Waterville, Maine
+Think Tank: Communicating with All Stakeholders: December 17, 2018 Registration Link @ Best Western Plus, Waterville, Maine

 Online World Cafe Conversations Coming in 2019

 Reaching High Levels of Rigor: Teaching Critical Thinking

 This training is a 3-day learning opportunity that focuses on how to explicitly teach critical thinking.
 It includes how to integrate the teaching of critical thinking with content knowledge and how critical thinking skills help us define proficiency.
 Teachers, Administrators, and Instructional Support Staff are encouraged to attend.
 Schools that are not members of the Maine Cohort for Customized Learning are welcome to send their staff.